Madeira may not be the biggest party island around, but receives a high score for its natural beauty.

 We rented a car and went around the island.
 The south and north coasts are dominated by tall cliffs falling vertically into the ocean.
 The road winds at some places on top of the cliffs, at other places cutting straight through in tunnels or just hanging kind of outside the cliffs.
 Driving here is not for the faint-hearted.
 The east, around the town of Machico has sandy beaches.
 Elsewhere the beaches are hard to come by.

 The interior of the island has three features.
 First there is the plateau of Paul da Serra.
 This is kind of a large plain with little or scarce vegetation.
 Secondly you have the mountain tops with the highest being Pico Ruivo at 1862 metres.
 Thirdly there are the valleys and ravines cutting like scars from the central parts of the island down to the coastline.
 These valleys are very lush, they contain several villages and much of the traditional farming lands.
-It is also here the famous “levadas” are found.
+It is also here we find the famous “levadas“.

 The levadas were fascinating and we spent hours of walking up and down the paths leading between and along them.